dsync89/mess-curator/README.md

 python src/mess_curator.py copy-roms
 ```

+### **More Examples**

+For more examples, see the `gen_platforms_all.ps1` powershell script that is used to generate the `system_softlist.yml` template file for a mame version.

-This will read your YAML and copy the files into the configured output directory, ready for your frontend.
+This will read your system softlist YAML and copy the files into the configured output directory, ready for ingesting by my [MESS Curated Softlist ROM Importer plugin for LaunchBox](https://github.com/dsync89/lb-mess-curated-platform-softlist-importer).

 ## GUI